avdgaag/rocks/README.md

 * `text-icon($img, $padding: $grid-margin, $x: 0, $y:0)`: give an element an icon by setting an image to the background and applying some padding.
 * `text-replace($img, $x: 0, $y: 0, $w: false, $h: false)`: replace an element's text with an image by setting it to the background.
 You can optionally specify width, height and background positioning.

+# History

+See CHANGELOG.md for a full of changes.

 # Credits

 **Author**: Arjan van der Gaag